What to look for when buying property for SB 9 development

 What is SB 9?

 California Senate Bill 9 is a new law that allows homeowners in urban single-family neighborhoods to subdivide their lot and build additional housing units on each parcel.
-Many types of housing are allowed, including single family homes, duplexes, and accessory dwelling units (ADUs).
-The goal of the new law is to increase housing supply and diversify the types of housing available in a given area in an effort to help mitigate California's housing crisis.
+Many types of housing are allowed, including single-family homes, duplexes, and accessory dwelling units (ADUs).
+The goal of the new law is to increase housing supply and diversify the types of housing available in a given area to help mitigate California's housing crisis.

 SB 9 Legal Basics

 First, it's important to know the basic legal requirements under the state law.
 Keep in mind that individual cities have the power to impose further limitations and requirements, and these city ordinances may still be under development.
-Refer to Homestead's SB 9 Implementation Database for up-to-date information about current SB 9 ordinances in your area.
+Search your city on Homestead's SB 9 City Guides for up-to-date information on SB 9 guidelines in your area.

 With that in mind, the two major requirements for SB 9 eligibility under the state law are as follows: